everestial/TestOfApicalDominanceInArabidopsisLyrata/README.md

 **The "Rmarkdown" of the the analyses is available as HTML output in this link:** https://rawgit.com/everestial/AuxinInhibitionResultsDataAnalyses/master/AlyAuxinTreatmentDataAnalyses.html

-**Here is another link to the embede link if above link didn't work:** http://htmlpreview.github.io/?
+**Here is another link to the embeded HTML output if above link didn't work:** http://htmlpreview.github.io/?https://github.com/everestial/AuxinInhibitionResultsDataAnalyses/blob/master/AlyAuxinTreatmentDataAnalyses.html